-Bowling, a Democrat, was the representative for Alabama's 5th congressional district from 1927 to 1929.
+Bowling was the representative for Alabama’s 5th congressional district and was a Democrat.
+He served from 1927 to 1929.

 From Dec 1920 to May 1928, Bowling missed 77 of 801 roll call votes, which is 9.6%.
 This is better than the median of 16.7% among the lifetime records of representatives serving in May 1928.
 The chart below reports missed votes over time.